SalishSeaCast/docs/repos_organization.rst

 ~~~~~~~~~~~~~

 * private to SalishSea-MEOPAR team members
-* scripts from project codebase initialization tarballs received from J-P Paquin on 2013-10-02

-  * contents of :file:`NEMO_PREPARATION` tarball

 * scripts and docs that might go in tools repo but are not ready for release,
   or which cannot be released for some reason
 * ideally this repo will eventually empty out as its contents are moved to the public tools repo